Currently, Taggun can recognise and extract the following properties from a receipt:

 ipAddress request parameter to improve the accuracy of receipt transcription.
 Taggun uses GeoLite2 data created by MaxMind, available from http://www.maxmind.com.

 Caller's IP address is the IP address of the server that makes the API request.
-When user's IP address is not available, Taggun uses caller's IP address to lookup for the bias location of the receipt.
+When the user's IP address is not available, Taggun uses the caller's IP address to lookup for the bias location of the receipt.